-Today we were able to sleep a little more, because our flight from Guayaquil to the island of San Cristobal in the Galapagos Islands did not go to Mittgas until 12 o’clock.
-The flight with LAN Airlines took about 2 hours.
+Today we were able to sleep a little more, because our flight from Guayaquil to the island of San Cristobal in the Galapagos Islands just started at 12 o’clock.
+The flight with LAN Airlines to San Cristobal took about 2 hours.

 Table of contents